-APOPO’s Headquarters and Training & Research Center is based in Morogoro, Tanzania.
+APOPO’s Training & Research Center is based in Morogoro, Tanzania.
 It’s here that for 20 years, the detection rats technology has been researched and developed.

 Breeding pairs are matched from past star performers.
 Occasionally local wild male rats are captured using humane traps and paired with APOPO-bred female rats in order to ensure gene pool diversity.
 The wild rats are released within 2 months before habituation.
 The rats take around 5 weeks to conceive and males are then separated to protect the young pups.
 A rat litter is generally between one and five pups that remain undisturbed with their mothers for 3 weeks before they begin their training.